leonstel/leonstel.github.io/drafts/gmap2.md

 ## Learning points
 - Store principle vanilla js
 - Getting you in the right direction with reusable googlemaps infrastructure
-- Typescript based, know what you are programming with
+- Typescript based, know what you are programming with, uses the ```@types/googlemaps``` packages to get google maps types
 - How to make maintainable code
     - factory methods
     - Method abstraction with wrapper class